 The filter was preheated with hot water as described above after which it was disassembled.
 A circular filter was cut from a Schenk AF1000 filter sheet and put in place on the perforated sheet on the bottom of the filter and the filter was assembled.
 The silicon hose on the bottom was closed with an artery clamp.
 The end of the silicon tube was put in a new Erlenmeyer flask as before.
 The first gelatine filtrate from the diatomaceous earth filtration and half of the second one were poured into the filter.
 The lid was closed and the artery clamp removed.
 Filtration was started by applying the pressure on the filter.
 A steady flow was maintained by regulating the pressure with the compressor.
 When all gelatine was filtered the compressor was switched off.
-The filtration was repeated in the same way for the remaining filtrate from the diatomaceous earth filtration.
-The apparatus was then taken apart, the filter material removed, re-assemble d, rinsed with water and treated with sodium hypo-chlorite as described above.
+The filtration.
+The apparatus was then taken apart, the filter material removed, re-assembled, rinsed with water and treated with sodium hypochlorite as described above.